The cost of car ownership in Australia

 After a couple of weeks or months, depending on how often you need to fill up, you will get a much better understanding of how far your fuel is getting you and whether it’s worth it.

 Know where the money goes

 As you can see, purchasing a car is only a third of the cost you will face when owning a car.
 Depending on your negotiating skills, you may be able to reduce the cost of purchasing a car.
 Fuel and registration however, is non-negotiable, but there are actions you can take to reduce your fuel consumption.
-Suncorp Benefits offers eligible Suncorp Network customers discounts of up to 15% from over 100 retailers so you can save on fuel costs, tyres, servicing and car products by purchasing a relevant eGift card.
+Suncorp Benefits offers eligible Suncorp Network customers discounts of up to 15% from major retailers so you can save on fuel costs, tyres, servicing and car products by purchasing a relevant eGift card.

 Read more on Learn About